arnaud-zg/standalone-store/README.md

 # Standalone Store

-Middleware for redux store in standalone mode
+Middleware for redux store in standalone mode for nodejs environment

 [![Build Status](https://travis-ci.org/arnaud-zg/standalone-store.svg?branch=develop)](https://travis-ci.org/arnaud-zg/standalone-store)
 [![codecov](https://codecov.io/gh/arnaud-zg/standalone-store/branch/develop/graph/badge.svg)](https://codecov.io/gh/arnaud-zg/standalone-store)

 ## Getting Started

+### Motivation

+Nowadays many websites use SPA architecture:

+More and more JavaScript is being used.
+A lot of code on the client side.
+Some code can be shared with back-end.

 These instructions will let you know how to use the library.